Skip to content

 Why “at least three copies”?
 You never want only one copy, and when something happens to one of your three copies, and it will, you want at least two more.
 That way, you always have a backup, even when you are working to restore a damaged or lost copy.
 The more critical the information, the more copies you may want to consider keeping.

 “Store it two ways” is another way of saying, “don’t keep all your eggs in one basket.”
 Having three, ten, or even 50 copies of a document won’t help you if they are all stored on the same laptop.
 What if the hard drive fails or your laptop gets stolen?
-Storage options include the hard drive on your computer, an external hard drive or memory stick, a folder on your corporate network, burning it to a CD-ROM or DVD, and numerous cloud-based options.
+Storage options include the hard drive on your computer, an external hard drive, a NAS (network-attached storage) device, a folder on your corporate network, and numerous cloud-based options.

-“One copy offsite” protects you from a worst-case scenario such as a fire, flood, or similar disaster.
-If the ‘two ways’ rule keeps your eggs in more than one basket, the ‘one offsite’ rule makes sure they’re not sitting side by side if catastrophe strikes.
-Cloud-based backup services provide an easy option, but a good old-fashioned ‘sneaker-net’ – walking a backup hard drive between work and home or a safety deposit box – still works.
+“One copy offsite” protects you from a worst-case scenario such as ransomware, a fire, flood, or similar disaster.
+If the "two ways" rule keeps your eggs in more than one basket, the “one offsite” rule makes sure they’re not sitting side by side if catastrophe strikes.
+Cloud-based backup services are considered the best option today—and it’s ideal that these backups are “immutable,” meaning that they are segmented from your data and unable to be modified or deleted.

 The 3-2-1 rule is only intended to make sure your data isn’t lost.
 But backing up is only the first part.
 Recovery is the second.